rasigadelab/mathwiki/bilevel.md

 - $H_y(x, y_k) = \nabla^2_y f(x, y_k)$ is the Hessian of the lower-level objective $f(x, y)$ with respect to $y$.
 - $\nabla_y f(x, y_k)$ is the gradient of $f(x, y)$ with respect to $y$.

 Newton's method converges quadratically if the Hessian is well-conditioned (i.e., positive definite).
-This allows for rapid convergence to the solution $y^*(x)$ for a fixed $x$.
+This allows for rapid convergence to the solution $y^+(x)$ for a fixed $x$.

 #### 2. **Upper-Level Gradient and Hessian Calculation**